wormhole-foundation/wormhole/SECURITY.md

 ## Emergency Shutdown

-The Wormhole project has evaluated the concept of having an safety feature, which could allow Wormhole smart contracts to be paused during a state of existential crisis without contract upgrades.
+The Wormhole project has evaluated the concept of having a safety feature, which could allow Wormhole smart contracts to be paused during a state of existential crisis without contract upgrades.
 However, after careful consideration the project has chosen to not introduce such a feature at this time.

 The rationale for this decision included the following considerations: